Battle of the Coral Sea: Air searches and decisions

-U.S. B-17 bombers based in Australia and staging through Port Moresby attacked the approaching Port Moresby invasion forces, including Gotō's warships, several times during the day on 6 May without success.
+US B-17 bombers based in Australia and staging through Port Moresby attacked the approaching Port Moresby invasion forces, including Gotō's warships, several times during the day on 6 May without success.
 MacArthur's headquarters radioed Fletcher with reports of the attacks and the locations of the Japanese invasion forces.
 MacArthur's fliers' reports of seeing a carrier (Shōhō) about 425 nmi northwest of TF 17 further convinced Fletcher fleet carriers were accompanying the invasion force.